edelmanjm/cs4850-gh-pages/Assignment06_Scripting/README.md

 # Your Information

-*TODO*: Please edit the following information in your assignment
+**Note**: This project is built using CMake, using CPM to manage dependencies.
+I personally use CLion, and if you want, you can simply open this repo in CLion and compile the project there.
+If, however, you prefer to compile from the command line, you're welcome to do so.
+I personally use ninja + clang for my toolchain, but you're welcome to use whatever you want (make, gcc, something else).
+The following commands are what I use; they should be run from the root of the repository.

+`cmake -DCMAKE_BUILD_TYPE=Debug -DCMAKE_MAKE_PROGRAM=ninja -G Ninja -S Assignment06_Scripting/part0/EngineLibrary -B
+Assignment06_Scripting/part0/EngineLibrary/cmake-build-debug`

+`cmake --build Assignment06_Scripting/part0/EngineLibrary/cmake-build-debug --target rose -j 14`

+This will build a library called `rose` in the `cmake-build-debug` folder.

+To run the Pong game, run `python3.12 pong.py` from the `EngineLibrary` folder. `pong.py` will automatically append `cmake-build-debug` to the path; if you're built library there, you shouldn't need to manually copy the rose library.
+If you choose to build the library somewhere else, you should copy it to the `EngineLibrary` folder before running `pong.py`

-* Name:
+* Name: Jonathan Edelman
 * How many hours did it take you to complete this assignment?
+Approximately 20 hours, based on the git log.
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No.
 * Did you use any external resources?
-  * (tbd if any)
-  * (tbd if any)
-  * (tbd if any)
+  * I used Stack Overflow to debug my CMake configuration, particularly related to finding and linking the correct Python version.
+No specific resources provided a complete solution and are worth noting.
+  * I utilized the SDL and pybind11 docs extensively for help using those libraries.
+  * The font is courtesy of [Matt Lagg](https://www.mattlag.com/bitfonts/)
+  * Font rendering utilizes a fork of [SDL_FontCache](https://github.com/grimfang4/SDL_FontCache) for convenience.
 * (Optional) What was the most interesting part of the assignment?
 How would you improve this assignment?

 # Assignment